6 Backdoor Pilots That Never Took Off

-There's an old show biz adage that says "if you throw enough [censored] against the wall, sooner or later something will stick."
+There's an old show biz adage that says "if you throw enough shi*t against the wall, sooner or later something will stick."
 The creators of Who's the Boss doggedly tried to make lightning strike twice (and thrice) with limited success.
-In one instance, Leah Remini "“ Samantha's best friend from Brooklyn who'd never been mentioned in previous shows "“ came to visit.
+In one instance, Leah Remini—Samantha's best friend from Brooklyn, who'd never been mentioned in previous shows—came to visit.
 She ended up with a modeling contract by the end of the episode, courtesy of agency owner Michael Learned.
-(Living Dolls, the resultant series, lasted only 16 episodes and is probably remembered best as the launching pad for future Academy Award winner Halle Berry.
+Living Dolls, the resultant series, lasted only 16 episodes and is probably remembered best as the launching pad for future Academy Award winner Halle Berry.

-Speaking of Fran Drescher, she hosted her own back door pilot in the "Chatterbox" episode of her sitcom, The Nanny.
+Speaking of Fran Drescher: She hosted her own backdoor pilot in "The Chatterbox" episode of her sitcom, The Nanny.
 Tracy Nelson portrayed an aspiring actress trying to make ends meet.
 She was hired as a shampoo girl at the Chatterbox (Fran's favorite salon) owned by Patrick Cassidy, a single dad who seemed to need help raising his son.
 The show was little more than The Nanny set in a beauty parlor.
 CBS rejected the new series, deciding that imitation is not always the sincerest form of flattery.

-First Response centered around Dr. Vanessa Burke, the head of the Rittenhouse Hospital trauma center, who happened to be an African-American orphan adopted by a white family.
+First Response centered around Dr. Vanessa Burke, the head of the Rittenhouse Hospital trauma center, who happened to be an African American orphan adopted by a white family.
 The family's natural daughter (Katie) was a former drug addict/juvenile offender who had allegedly turned her life around and was now an EMT (hired only because her adoptive big sister gave her a break).
 Viewers needed a blowtorch to cut through all the plot contrivances presented in this pilot, so it's no wonder the show was never picked up.